MurphyPone/murphypone.github.io/src/content/presidents.md

   - Civilian Conservation Corps - Organized hundreds of thousands of men to perform infrastructural maintenance and development tasks such cleanup and construction
   - Civil Works Administration -  Financially enormous organization which allocated huge amounts of money for public works, employed millions of people
   - Agricultural Adjustment Act - Subsidized farmers in order to prevent the overproduction of crops that was hurting the agricultural economy and enacted a parity on several agricultural goods which helped the farming market
-  - Farm Credit Association - Lent massive amounts of money to the povertous American farmers on the brink of losing their property in order to keep the “family-level” farming sector afloat
+  - Farm Credit Association - Lent massive amounts of money to the poor American farmers on the brink of losing their property in order to keep the “family-level” farming sector afloat
   - Farm Security Administration - Constructed labor camps for migrants to prevent over saturation of the farming market leading to competitive production and surplus which had already proven to harm that market
   - Rural Electrification Administration - Developed rural areas with the utility of electricity, helped establish power as a public necessity
   - Tennessee Valley Authority - Harnessed the regional natural resources and helped bring the poorest area in the nation out of their economic dark age, solidified the idea of public access to electricity